Politics and government of Buffalo, New York: History

 Buffalo has a rich and infamous history with presidential politics.
-Two presidents hail from Buffalo: Millard Fillmore (13th President) and Grover Cleveland (22nd and 24th President).
+Two presidents hail from Buffalo: Millard Fillmore (13th President) and Grover Cleveland (22nd and 24th President), Cleveland served as the 35th Mayor of Buffalon 1882; another President was assassinated at the Pan-American Exposition in Buffalo in 1901: William Mckinley (25th President).

 In 1910, the city had a Common Council and a Board of Alderman.
 The alderman were elected from 25 wards to form the Board of Alderman.
 The board had 23 committees.
 The Common Council consisted of 8 elected councilors.
 In addition to the mayor, the voters elected the following executive branch officials, corporate counsel, superintendent of education, overseer of the poor, commissioner of public works, the comptroller, treasurer and the three assessor of the Board of Assessors.
 The comptroller and treasurer were both members of the Board of Finance.
-The mayor appointed the members of the boards of fire commissioners (of which the mayor is a member), police, school examiners, jubilee water commissioner, pluming and water commissioners and the board of trustees for the Grosvernor Library and the commissioners on the civil service and playground commissions.
+The mayor appointed the members of the boards of fire commissioners (of which the mayor is a member), police, school examiners, jubilee water commissioner, plumbing and water commissioners and the board of trustees for the Grosvernor Library and the commissioners on the civil service and playground commissions.
 The mayor also appointed the health commissioner, superintendent of markets, examiner of street engines, inspector of steam boilers, harbor master and oil inspector.
 The board of health consisted of the mayor, health commissioner and commissioner of public works.
 Along with his two mayoral appointed directors, the mayor, superintendent of education and another official serves as directors of public library.
 The city had seven all ex officio boards on which the mayor served on all but the back tax commission, which consisted of the comptroller, counsel and an assessor.